superfaceai/language-client-vscode/README.md

-# Superface Language client for VSCode
+# Superface Language client for Visual Studio Code

 Extension that provides a client for the Superface Language server and syntax highlighting definitions.